“Blessed are the flexible, for they shall not be bent out of shape”

 Retreats are held a few times a year and offer the opportunity to completely let go of your day-to-day busyness, to immerse yourself in yoga, giving you time to explore your practice more deeply, and to refresh and renew.

-Private yoga classes for individuals or groups can also be arranged.
+Private yoga classes for individuals or groups can also be arranged and I am able to travel to your holiday accommodation or workplace.
 Please feel free to inquire further with Phillipa.

 “Phillipa at Spirit Yoga caters for all, whether you are starting out or have been practicing for years her classes suit everyone.
 I personally love starting my Sunday with her hatha vinyasa and evening yin classes are a great way to unwind.”Lucy TrowbridgeCaterer